 LOYAL3 has no hidden fees.
 That’s right, you don’t pay a penny for the buy/sell orders you make.
 It’s been stated that LOYAL3 gets the company you are buying or selling to pay for any transaction fees.

 So the amount it costs LOYAL3 per transaction is very minimal.
-The company was founded in 2008 and got a C round of venture capital totaling $18 million, so they are currently very well capitalized.
+The company was founded in 2008 and has a total of $50.7 Million in venture capital, so they are currently very well capitalized.